OpenNebula/docs/source/integration_and_development/infrastructure_drivers_development/nsx_driver.rst

 Logical switches integration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 OpenNebula manages logical switches using NSX Driver and the hook subsystem.
-How does it work?

 An action to create or delete a logical switch either from Sunstone, CLI or API, generates an specific event.
 If there is a hook subscribed to that event, it will execute an action or script.
 In the NSX integration a hook will use the NSX Driver to send commands to the NSX Manager API and will wait for an answer.

 When NSX Manager finishes the action it will return a response and the hook, based on that response, will end up as success or error.
 The process of creating a logical switch is depicted below.

 .. figure:: /images/nsx_driver_integration.png

 Security Groups integration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 OpenNebula security groups defines rules, associated to vnet, that are applied into NSX Distributed Firewall over a specific virtual machine logical port group.
 NSXDriver is in charge of translating OpenNebula security group rules into DFW rules, on both NSX-T and NSX-V.

 Here are the actions that affect to the creation, modification or deletion of rules in the Distributed Firewall.

 +-----------------------------------+--------------------+--------------------+
 | OpenNebula action                 | NET driver actions | NSX driver action  |